qiaochen/LLM_RAG_papers/README.md

 	-  Important components in RAG:
 		- LLM
 		- Retrieval[, and Reranker]
-	- In a vanila RAG system, LLM can be a fixed model, so the
+	- In a vanila RAG system, LLM can be a fixed model, so the upper bound of the

 A technique gaining increasing attention: